chonla/cotton/docs/syntax/assertions.md

 `==` is an operator to check if the value is equal to the expected value.

+Value types for equality assertion can be number, string, [regular expression](#regular-expression-assertion).

 **Example**

 {% highlight markdown %}